 In addition, if the company does not comply with the obligations attached to the authorisation, the Minister may decide to withdraw the authorisation, direct the company to comply with these obligations or substitute new obligations for the former.

-In the event the Treasury Directorate refuses to grant the authorisation, an appeal may be filed within two months of the decision to the Administrative Court, which may decide to annul the refusal.
+If the Treasury Directorate refuses to grant the authorisation, an appeal may be filed within two months of the decision to the Administrative Court, which may decide to annul the refusal.
 The jurisdictional procedure may last a little over a year.

-The appellant needs to demonstrate that the refusal is based on an error of law and manifest misappraisal of the facts, or the Minister has failed to comply with the authorisation procedure.
+The appellant needs to demonstrate that the refusal is based on an error of law and manifest misappraisal of the facts, or that the Minister has failed to comply with the authorisation procedure.

 The most common forms of legal entities in the commercial arena in France are the Société Anonyme (SA), the Société à Responsabilité Limitée (SARL) and the Société par Actions Simplifiée (SAS).